House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 50–80 feet tall, 20–40 feet wide

-Eastern White Pine trees are hardy and useful.
-They form clusters of bluish-green needles.
-These trees grow quickly, increasing more than 2 feet in height each year.
-This is a widely used option for a Christmas tree because of how quickly it grows and how easily it’s transported.
 The trees also work well to block the wind.
-Various bird species make their nests in these pine trees, and the bark is eaten by wildlife like rabbits, beavers, and porcupines.
+Various bird species make their nests in the trees, and the bark is eaten by wildlife like rabbits, beavers, and porcupines.
 If the tree stays healthy, it can live for over 1,000 years!
-They do form pinecones, which eventually fall from the tree along with the needles, creating litter.
+They produce pinecones, which eventually fall from the tree along with the needles.
 Pine trees also are known for having sticky sap, which can attract insects that then damage the tree.

 Pros